carolinebridge-oicr/jbrowse-plugin-isoform-inspector/py-scripts/README.md

 ## User guide

-**WIP**

-As a user, clone the project and `cd` into the containing folder:
+Clone the project and `cd` into the containing folder:

 ```
 git clone jbrowse-plugin-isoform-inspector
 cd py-scripts
 ```

 then run the following with the relevant term replacements after moving your data into the designated data folders, **or replace the terms with your own folders where your data resides**.
-We recommend you create subdirectories within the `seq_files` directory for the corresponding gene, to keep things organized.
+The isoform inspector is based on genes of interest, so we recommend creating subdirectories for your data that correspond with that notion.
 Please refer to the --help command (available on this document) for details.

+If deriving data from the ICGC, you can retrieve an annotations file by clicking "export this table as a TSV" when viewing your data cohort -- otherwise annotations data must include a corresponding file name and in a .tsv format.

 ```
+python3 process.py -s <location of data> -f ./input/gene-model/gencode.v19.annotation.with-introns.no-cds-utr-stop-start.gff3 -a <location of annotations tsv> -o ../public/data -g <Ensembl gene id>
 ```

 After running this command one file will be produced for you: